RuanAragao/calculator/README.md

 1. Star ✨ this project 👀🫶

 2. Go to [issues](https://github.com/RuanAragao/calculator/issues) and create a new.
-Add the name of your calculator in title and comment a short prupose of your calculator.
+Add the name of your calculator in title and comment a short purpose of your calculator.

 > Example:
 >